blup712019/11401_CS203A/Assignment/Assignment IV/VSCode.md

 ## Additional Tips
 - Use the built-in terminal in VSCode for advanced Git commands.
-- Enable GitLens extension for enhanced Git insights.
+- Install GitLens for enhanced commit history and code tracing.
+- If push fails, common reasons include:
+  - GitHub authentication expired
+  - You need to pull first
+  - No write permission on the repository
+  - Git not properly installed

 By following these steps, you can easily connect and manage your GitHub repositories using Visual Studio Code.